SaqibYounas/SaqibYounas/README.md

 ### 🎯 Objective

-BSIT student (6th semester) with hands-on experience in both frontend and backend development through real-world internships.
+BSIT student (6th semester) with hands on experience in both frontend and backend development through real world internships.
-Skilled in building full-stack applications using React, Node.js, TypeScript, and MongoDB.
+Skilled in building full stack applications using React, Node.js, TypeScript, and MongoDB.

 ---